Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

-# The Lost Legacy of the Summer Bay (Phase 1 Raw Collation)
+# The Lost Legacy of the Summer Bay

----

 ## Adventure Goals

-- Introduce the Tidal Lock via the Summer Bay’s fate.
+- Introduce the Tidal Lock's nature explicitly via the fate of the Summer Bay.
-- Establish the Kyngesreach as a magically isolated space.
+- Establish that the Kyngesreach archipelago is supernaturally isolated; no easy escape.
+- Present clues to the players through exploration and interaction.
-- Introduce the concept of time dilation and other supernatural distortions.
+- Highlight time dilation and other magical phenomena as ongoing mysteries.
-- Let the players discover a primitive tribe descended from a vanished ship.
-- Provide a compelling, exploration-forward session with potential combat, roleplay, and survival challenges.
+- Establish an interesting cultural encounter with the descendants of the Summer Bay crew.

 ---

-## Godfrey’s Speech – Crossing into the Kyngesreach
+## Adventure Structure

+### Scene 1: Captain Godfrey’s Speech

 > “Right.
 Listen sharp.
 >